 Let $\Phi$ be the gradient mapping of a continuously differentiable convex function $\psi\colon \rr^n\to \rr$.
 A CA method iteratively solves the subproblem

 A step is then taken in the direction $\delta_k - x_k$, namely

-where $\delta_k$ solves \eqref{eq:ca-prob} and $\alpha_k>0$ is a step-length typically computed via a line search such that an appropriately selected \emph{merit function} is sufficiently decreased along the direction $\delta_k - x_k$. \begin{remark} Evaluating the merit function too many times can be practically intractable.
-One way to (completely) mitigate this difficulty for large-scale problems is to incorporate ``predetermined step-lengths" \cite{patriksson1993unified} into the solution scheme of \eqref{eq:ca-prob}, so that we may update $x_k$ as $x_{k+1}\equiv\delta_k$.
-However, methods that use this approach do not, in general, yield monotonically decreasing sequence of objective values, and convergence is instead characterized by a metric that measures the distance from iteration points to the set of optimal solutions \cite{patriksson1993unified}. \end{remark} In view of \remref{rem:steplength}, we discuss next a new proximal Newton-type scheme that compromises between minimizing the objective values and decreasing the distance from iteration points to the set of optimal solutions as specified by a curvature-exploiting variable-metric.
+where $\delta_k$ solves \eqref{eq:ca-prob} and $\alpha_k\in \rp$ is a step length typically computed via a line search such that an appropriately selected \emph{merit function} is sufficiently decreased along the direction $\delta_k - x_k$. \begin{remark} Evaluating the merit function too many times can be impractical.
+One way to mitigate this issue for large-scale problems is to incorporate ``predetermined step lengths'' into the solution scheme of \eqref{eq:ca-prob}.
+This allows us to update $x_k$ as $x_{k+1}\equiv\delta_k$.
+However, methods that use this approach do not generally yield a monotonically decreasing sequence of objective values.
+Instead, convergence is characterized by a metric that measures the distance from iteration points to the set of optimal solutions \cite{patriksson1993unified}. \end{remark} We discuss next a new proximal quasi-Newton scheme that compromises between minimizing the objective values and decreasing the distance from iteration points to the set of optimal solutions as specified by a curvature-exploiting variable metric.